 Motion is thought to help calm babies.
 Try holding or rocking them gently in a swing or stroller.
 Alternatively, walk around with your baby in a baby carrier (the kind you wear over your chest).
 The combined warmth and rhythm may lull him or her to sleep.

 If all else fails, it’s thought that the rocking motion of a car might also help.
-If you’re not too tired to go for a short drive, secure your baby in the car seat and go for a brief ride around the block.
+If you’re not too tired to go for a short drive, secure your baby in the car seat and go around the block.
 The gentle rhythm of a moving car may be just the trick that gets them to sleep.

 2- Use sound to calm your baby